Burp Suite, Website Hacking

 Customizing the Payload lists

-A number of payloads come pre-installed with the XSS validator, but what if, if we want to add our customized payload??
+A number of payloads come pre-installed with the XSS validator, but what if we want to add our customized payload??
 Yes, we can do so by simply typing or by pasting the payload(s) directly in the Payload option provided at the right-hand side of the extension.

 Let’s check whether this newly added payload is triggering the grep phrase or not.
 And for this, let’s do the fuzzing again.